thenewguy21/blockbuck/README.md

-Netpay Dollar is awesome!Forked From litecoin,FREE and fast!netpaydollar HERE to take over .....?
+ blockbucks R awesome!Forked From litecoin,FREE and fast!netpaydollar HERE to take over .....?